-- (e) Where the research is dependent on the approval of the University's Human Ethics Committees or Animal Ethics Committee, or any other committee or organisation, approval should have been obtained prior to submission of the proposal where possible, and full documentation of approval(s) submitted with the proposal.
-Where it is not possible to provide these approvals at the time of submitting the proposal registration, the Postgraduate Office must be informed when the approvals are received. - (f) With the approval of the Dean of Postgraduate Research, and on the recommendations of the Head of Department/School and the appropriate Faculty Dean, a candidate for a Master's degree may transfer to the degree of Doctor of Philosophy provided: - The candidate has satisfactorily completed any course work normally required by a candidate enrolling for a PhD, and - The candidate has undertaken research towards a Master's thesis or project for a period not normally less than the equivalent of six months' full-time enrolment, and - iii.
-The application for transfer is accompanied by a full account of progress made in research for the Master's thesis or project work, and a PhD research proposal, as otherwise required under regulation 3(b).
-Transfer will not be approved unless the PhD research proposal is approved.
+- report and an oral presentation followed by questions.
+The exact procedures and timing for the confirmation process differ between Departments/Schools; candidates must be provided with clear and detailed information about this process.
+On completion of the confirmation process, a PhD Confirmation Report Form must be submitted to the Dean of Postgraduate Research recommending that: the candidate's full enrolment be confirmed; or the candidate's provisional enrolment can be extended for a specified period of up to six months; or the student's enrolment be terminated. - During this provisional enrolment period, the candidate should be considered as a full PhD student and afforded the appropriate facilities and resources.
+During this provisional enrolment period it is expected that the candidate will meet frequently (at least monthly) with their proposed senior supervisor and with other members of the supervisory team as the research is developed. - (d) Research involving a contract (other than the "Supervision Agreement" which is part of the Supervisory Agreement Form) must have the additional contract signed by Research and Innovation. - (e) Where the research is dependent on the approval of the University's Human Ethics Committees or Animal Ethics Committee, or any other committee or organisation, approval should be obtained prior to submission of the PhD Confirmation Report Form and details provided on the Confirmation Report Form.
+Where it is not possible to provide these approvals at the time of submitting the Confirmation Report Form, the Postgraduate Office must be informed as soon as the approvals are received. - (f) With the approval of the Dean of Postgraduate Research, and on the recommendations of the Head of Department/School and the appropriate Faculty Dean, a candidate for a Master's degree may transfer to the degree of Doctor of Philosophy under the following conditions: - The candidate has satisfactorily completed any course work normally required by a candidate enrolling for a PhD; and - ii.
+The candidate has undertaken research towards a Master's thesis or project for a period not normally less than the equivalent of six months' full-time enrolment; and - iii.
+The candidate has completed a Supervisory Agreement Form; and - iv.
+The candidate will be required to satisfactorily complete the PhD Confirmation process as appropriate in their Department/School.
 If the candidate is enrolled for a PhD under this regulation, the date of enrolment and registration will be backdated as is considered appropriate, normally to the date at which the Master's thesis or project work was commenced.